5 Science-Backed Tips for Better Sleep

 Tip #2: Create a Comfortable Sleeping Environment

 Your bedroom environment is key to a good night’s sleep.
 It’s not simply about having a comfortable mattress and pillows—it’s about creating a space that supports rest.
 Aim for a quiet, dark, and cool space for optimal sleep.
+Our brain evolved to sense cues in our environment, such as reduced light and lower temperature after the sun sets, to trigger sleep-preparation pathways.
+But in our modern environments with tightly controlled temperature regulation and artificial lighting, those environmental cues have faded, interfering with an evolutionarily programmed sleep trigger that has existed for hundreds of thousands of years.

+Minimizing light is also crucial for maximizing your rest.
 If you watch TV, use your cell phone, or do work in your bedroom, your brain starts to associate the space with alertness instead of rest.
 To train your brain to associate your bedroom with sleep, reserve the space for sleep and sleep only.
 This way, when you enter the room, your brain knows it’s time to relax and wind down for the night.

 By creating an environment that supports rest—both physically and mentally—you set yourself up for better, deeper sleep.